neuronflicker/CTF/UCF/Pwn_Fleas/README.md

 The invoice will be $1337 including tax.
 Have a nice day!
 ```
-You select your two dogs' names, where the first dog has fleas, and how many and the program prints the rest.
+You select your two dogs' names, where the first dog has fleas and how many, and the program prints the rest.

 I ran `strings` over the executable, but didn't see anything obvious.
 Next I looked at the code.
 There is the `handle_connection()` function that is the main code:
 ```c